Campus: Boulder County Campus, Larimer Campus, Westminster Campus, and Online Learning

 - No developmental courses may be applied to this degree.

-- Students must have a minimum cumulative GPA of 2.0 ("C" in each course) to be eligible to graduate.
+- Students must have a minimum cumulative GPA of 2.0 (all grades "C" or better) to be eligible to graduate.

-- Submit Graduation Application, transfer credits, and Prior Learning Assessment Credit to the Office of the Registrar by published deadline.
+- Submit Graduation Application, transfer credits, and Prior Learning Assessment Credit to the Registrar's Office by published deadline.

 - Students must complete at least 25% of their degree/certificate credit requirements at Front Range in order to earn their award from Front Range.

 - Continuing students without a 12 month lapse in enrollment are allowed to select a catalog published during their enrollment that best aligns with their completed coursework toward their intended program of study.